Pierce County COVID-19 data update: Outbreaks in businesses and care facilities – The Suburban Times

+After many weeks of increases, we saw little change in COVID-19 outbreaks at businesses and care facilities this week.
+This matches other trends we’re seeing.

+Yesterday we reported our first weekly case rate drop since March.
+Preliminary data shows our 7-day case rate plateaued last week.

-This week we saw 11 more COVID-19 outbreaks in businesses and care facilities and 102 more outbreak-related cases.
-You can help stop the spread of COVID-19.
-If you feel sick, get tested and use CDC’s quarantine and isolation tool to see the next steps you should take.
+You can help stop outbreaks.
+If you feel sick, stay home, get tested and use CDC’s quarantine and isolation tool to see the next steps you should take.

-Businesses and long-term care facilities had 102 outbreaks with 799 cases, a 12% increase in the number of outbreaks and a 15% increase in associated cases from last week.
+Businesses and long-term care facilities had 96 outbreaks with 804 cases, a less than 10% decrease in the number of outbreaks and a less than 10% increase in associated cases from last week.

 Learn about outbreak definitions and find more data in the Outbreaks section at tpchd.org/covid19cases.